HerCerM/BatchScripts/README.md

 |--------------|-------------|
 | `dir` | Absolute path of directory containing only images that can be processed by `ftra`. |

-Transforms images in a directory, setting their dimensions to 512x512 px and their type to WebP.
+Transforms images in a directory, setting their dimensions to 512x512 px and their type to webP.
 The output images are placed in a new directory in %USERPROFILE%\Desktop.
 The development of this script emerged from the necessity to convert WhatsApp stickers provided in PNG format with varying dimensions to the required standard for providing these stickers in a stickers app.